michaelho-wix/michaelho-wix/API Issue Template.md

  - Domain: (AKA Vertical)
  - Description for App Market Consent: Follow pattern of previous

+Normally we expect to have 2 scopes:
+ - read
+ - manage (includes read + all write permissions)

   - [ ] Add in [catalog](https://bo.wix.com/wow/permissions/permission-catalog)

 > You need permissions for this: https://library.wix.com/kb/en/article/it-bot-eva#request-bo-permissions